-Measure of Competition Source Anticipated Difficulties in Obtaining and/or Reporting 3-year Target Measures related to prices for domain registrations (see legal note in Appendix C) [3.9] Wholesale price of domains in new gTLD domains offered to the general public.
-TLD attributes should be noted with the data (i.e. open TLDs, closed keyword TLDs, country of operations, single registrant, etc.).
-Ry & Rr data gathered by 3rd Party Vendor Difficult to obtain. (see legal note in Appendix C) No target; compare to 2011 and to unrestricted legacy gTLDs [3.10] Retail price of domains in new gTLD domains offered to the general public.
-TLD attributes should be noted with the data (i.e. open TLDs, closed keyword TLDs, country of operations, single registrant, etc.).
-Ry & Rr data gathered by 3rd Party Vendor Difficult to automate collection. (see legal note in Appendix C) No target; compare to 2011 and to unrestricted legacy gTLDs [3.11] Qualitative assessment of non-price indicia of competition through innovations that benefit registrants and users, particularly for new markets served.
+Measure of Competition Source Anticipated Difficulties in Obtaining and/or Reporting 3-year Target Measures related to prices for domain registrations (see legal note in Appendix C) [3.9] Wholesale price of domains in SLDs in [2] new gTLD domains offered to the general public. (do not evaluate gTLDs with registrant restrictions) TLD attributes should be noted with the data (i.e. open TLDs, closed keyword TLDs, country of operations, single registrant, etc.)Open gTLDs only.
+Ry & Rr data gathered by 3rd Party Vendor Difficult to obtain. (see legal note in Appendix C) No target; compare to 2011 and to unrestricted legacy gTLDs [3.10] Retail price of domains in SLDs in [2] new gTLD domains offered to the general public. (do not evaluate gTLDs with registrant restrictions)TLD attributes should be noted with the data (i.e. open TLDs, closed keyword TLDs, country of operations, single registrant, etc.)Open gTLDs only.
+Ry & Rr data gathered by 3rd Party Vendor Difficult to automate collection. (see legal note in Appendix C) No target; compare to 2011 and to unrestricted legacy gTLDs [3.11] Qualitative assessment ofnon-price indicia of competition through innovations that benefit registrants and users, particularly for new market s served.
 Study Studies for ICANN typically cost \$100 - \$200K.
 No Target